 The software deployment runs:

-The opsi client agent checks, based on configuration information on the opsi server, whether, the respective client PC, e.g. needs Software packages to be reinstalled, uninstalled or updated.
-This usually happens after each boot and before the user can login into the system.
+The opsi client agent checks, based on configuration information on the opsi server, whether the respective client PC needs Software packages to be reinstalled, uninstalled, or updated.
+This usually happens after every boot and before the user can login into the system.

 If there is an action request, the script controlled installation program starts opsi script.
 The necessary scripts and software packages are kept on a network share.
 For the user, there is neither the need nor the possibility to change or alter the process during the entire installation process.

-In order for software packages to be installed with the opsi script program without interaction, this must be created first.
+In order for software packages to be installed without interaction via the opsi script program, they need to be prepared first.
 The program opsi script offers different alternatives for this:

-In practice, a combination of the three variants will surely meet most of your needs, if not all of them.
+In practice, a combination of the three variants will surely meet most needs, if not all of them.